Stefan-Olt/MISRC/README.md

 -----

+Originally the MISRC was based around the [FX3 Development Board](https://www.infineon.com/cms/en/product/evaluation-boards/cyusb3kit-003/) for a USB 3.0 connection, and using Sigronk for capture, this did not work perfectly, it has now switched to:

-- [Tang Nano 20k](https://s.click.aliexpress.com/e/_DcwBOX3) - buffer / data output over HDMI
+- [Tang Nano 20k](https://s.click.aliexpress.com/e/_DcwBOX3) - buffer / data output over HDMI.
-- [MS2130](https://s.click.aliexpress.com/e/_DBaBiOp) - HDMI data stream capture
+- [MS2130](https://s.click.aliexpress.com/e/_DBaBiOp) - HDMI raw data stream capture.

+> [!TIP]
+> You can order pre-made [adapter PCBs here](https://ko-fi.com/s/617b72ab2c) for V1.5 boards with the headders for the FX3.

 ## Software Setup